-The delicious scent in this homemade hand soap comes from the lemon, peppermint and May Chang (Litsea cubeba) essential oils which also have many skin benefits too.
+The delicious scent in this soap comes from the lemon, peppermint and May Chang (Litsea cubeba) essential oils which also have many skin benefits too.

-The surfactants within the recipe act as a cleaning agent, whilst the glycerin will leave your hands feeling soft and nourished.
+The surfactants within this hand soap recipe act as a cleaning agent, whilst the glycerin will leave your hands feeling soft and nourished.

 If you love the scent of lemon, but find that store-bought lemon liquid soap is a little too harsh, this is the DIY hand soap recipe for you!